Neuroinclusion in the Workplace: Designing for Every Mind in 2026 - Workpod

 The Paxton & Cube Ranges: Scaling for Your Team

-The Paxton & Cube ranges offer a scalable solution for diverse sensory needs.
-For individual deep-work sanctuaries, the Paxton Small-Wide and Medium models are perfect.
-They provide a refined, soundproof environment for tasks requiring intense concentration.
-90% of neurodivergent professionals cite noise as their primary productivity barrier.
-These pods eliminate that friction instantly.
-They offer a sanctuary of silence within the often chaotic environment of a contemporary office.
+The Paxton and Cube ranges offer a scalable solution for diverse sensory needs.
+For individual deep-work sanctuaries, the Paxton Small-Wide and Medium models deliver a refined, soundproof environment for tasks requiring intense concentration — eliminating noise friction instantly for neurodivergent employees who cite sound as their primary productivity barrier.
+Together, the Paxton Large and Cube extend into larger footprints for small group sessions, enabling crystal-clear collaboration without disturbing the rest of the floor.

-Collaboration also requires a neuroinclusive lens.
-The Paxton Large is designed for small group sessions while the CUBE extends into usecases demanding larger footprints .
-Together they allow for crystal-clear collaboration without disturbing the rest of the floor.
-Each unit features architectural elegance that complements any modern aesthetic.
-They use premium acoustic felt and whisper-quiet ventilation to maintain a calm atmosphere.
-It’s a sophisticated way to give your team the quiet they deserve while maintaining a minimalist, uncluttered reading of the physical space.
+Each unit features architectural elegance that complements any modern aesthetic, using premium acoustic felt and whisper-quiet ventilation to maintain a calm, regulated atmosphere.
+It's a sophisticated way to give your team the quiet they deserve while maintaining a minimalist, uncluttered reading of the physical space.

 Indoor vs. Outdoor: Expanding the Sensory Footprint